monotone-studio/monotone/README.md

 - **Transparent Compression**

-  Compress or recompress partitions automatically on refresh.
-Everything is done transparently without blocking readers or writers of the original partition.
+  Compress or recompress partitions automatically on refresh (or partition move).
+Everything is done transparently without blocking readers and writers.

 - **Storages**

-  Create logical storages to store data on different storage devices and apply different settings, such as compression.
+  Create logical storages to store data on different storage devices.
+Set different storage settings, such as compression, associated cloud, etc. Manually or automatically move partitions between storages.
+  Automatically do recompaction on move to change settings.
+Create or drop storages online.
+  Extend disk space by adding new storages without downtime.

 - **Tiering**